looking back can help us better understand where we are now. In this

 small opening to the San Francisco Bay from the Pacific Ocean at the

-Golden Gate, along with the area being often shrouded in fog, and the
+Golden Gate, along with the area being often shrouded in fog, and also the

-natural camouflage provided by the East Bay hills seen in the background
+natural camouflage that is provided by the East Bay hills seen in the background

 of the entrance to the San Francisco Bay.
 In fact, the Bay Area was first